Blog

-If your client gets a letter from the IRS, there’s no need to worry.
+If you get a letter from the IRS, there’s no need to worry.
 Most IRS notices are simple to understand and quick to address.
 For example, the IRS recently sent out a flurry of notices informing taxpayers of a calculation error they discovered when issuing checks for recovery rebates.
 These notices are easy to resolve (most taxpayers are asked to provide additional information or documentation), but it got us thinking: now might be a good time to revisit IRS notices.
-Let’s talk about how you can handle them, how to talk to your clients about them, and what the most common notices are.
+Let’s talk about how you can handle them and what the most common notices are.

 While there are many different reasons the IRS will send out a notice or letter, most are quite simple.
 For example, the simpler notices will:

 However, some notices indicate a more serious problem.
-Some will demand payment from an overdue tax bill, notify your client their refund is being withheld due to a discrepancy, or — for the unlucky few — warn your client of an impending audit.
+Some will demand payment from an overdue tax bill, notify you that your refund is being withheld due to a discrepancy, or — for the unlucky few — warn you of an impending audit.

 Whether the problem is simple or complex, there are a few best practices you can employ to ensure you address the notices in a manner that will remedy the problem quickly.

-The IRS will send notices directly to your client’s business address.
-Even if your client granted you power of attorney, the IRS will only send notifications to the address they have on file.
-Make sure your client informs you about any and all notices they receive, no matter how minor they appear to be.
-Not only are you better equipped to interpret the IRS’s request, but helping your client respond to IRS letters is a great way to build trust and improve the client/practitioner relationship.
+The IRS will send notices directly to your business address: they will only send notifications to the address you have on file.
+Make sure you are informed about any and all notices you receive, no matter how minor they appear to be.
+This helps you to be better equipped to interpret the IRS’s request.

-Once you have the notice in front of you, there are a few things you (and your client) should do.
+Once you have the notice in front of you, there are a few things you should do.

 The IRS does not give taxpayers lengthy response deadlines.
-Many of your clients will be required to respond within only 30 days of the date of the notice.
-If they don’t respond by the deadline, they will be abdicating their right to appeal.
+Many people will be required to respond within only 30 days of the date of the notice.
+If you don’t respond by the deadline, you will be abdicating their right to appeal.

 Not all notices require a response, but if you are required to reply to the notice, do so in writing; the IRS won’t be able to make changes over the phone.
 The IRS usually says that they will respond to your formal, written response within 30 days.